BIG-RAT/jamfcpr/README.md

 ## History

+- 2021-05-12 v2.1.0: Fix crash that would result of spaces in the package name.
+Add check to ensure package size doesn't exceed JCDS limit (20GB).

 - 2021-05-12 v2.0.0: Move away from dbfileuploads endpoint, upload directly to the JCDS.
 Additional checks to verify authentication to the jamf server.

 - 2021-04-13 v1.0.1: Fixed issue where packages would get deleted from a source AFP/SMB distribution point if being used as a source.